gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 ```
 - `@api.route` decorator makes the endpoint accessible via `/polygon/area/` and provides a POST request method
 - `@api.expect` gives RESTPlus the information against what data model the incoming data should be serialized against, in this case the `polygon_feature` model. `validate=True` forces RESTPlus to check that the post Input is actually the same as the api model.
-- `transform` transforms the input WGS84 coordinates of the GeoJSON to the more appropriate `World Robinson` projection (EPSG 54030).
+- `transform` transforms the input WGS84 coordinates of the GeoJSON to the more appropriate `ETRS89 / LAEA Europe` projection (EPSG 3035).
 It takes a `pyproj` transformation definition and applies it on all coordintates via shapely's `transform` function
 - the final return value is the transformed polygon's `area` in square meters

 Go ahead, try it out!
 (Re-)-Start the server and browse to `http://127.0.0.1:4000/api/v1`.
 There you should see the new API by the name of `GeoAPI` and if you open it you'll see the first POST function.